chuchunf/qex/README.md

 ## Synopsis

-A equity exchange implemented in Q running on KDB+.
+A equity exchange order matching engine implemented in Q running on KDB+.

 ## Motivation

-The best way of learning something is actually doing it, I'm learning KDB+ and Q by implementing a fully featured exchange.
+The best way of learning something is actually doing it, I'm learning KDB+ and Q by implementing a fully featured exchange order matching engine.
 Feactures/TODOs will be changed/udpated as I progress.

 ## Installation